 I was very happy as part of the team.
 Norfolk was an adventure and an interesting place.
 We were paid $70 a month plus room and board.
 Our big splurge was a monthly trip to Shoney’s Big Boy for a large hamburger.

 We did what we thought the community needed with very little supervision.
-There were three nice Lutheran Ministers nominally in charge, Pastors Elmer Medley, Jim Mueller, and "Fathe" Deramis.
-All three were or later became part time Navy Chaplains.
-They provided support when we needed it, but we were pretty much independent.
+There were three nice Lutheran Ministers nominally in charge, Pastors Elmer Medley, Jim Mueller, and "Father" Deramis.
+They were or later became part time Reserve Navy Chaplains.
+They provided support when we needed it but we were pretty much independent.
 I saw all three in later years.
-I ran into Pastor Deramus when he was active duty Navy and I was on a Marine Reserve duty at Coronado, California.
+I ran into Pastor Deramus when he was on active duty with the Navy and I was on a Marine Reserve duty at Coronado, California.

 I spent a lot of time getting to know people, helping where I could.
 We assisted people to find jobs and worked to improve racial relations.